Quick Links

 What is Actinic Keratosis?

 Actinic keratosis is a growth that develops on the skin as a result of excess sun exposure over time.
-These growths tend to be rough and scaly and are most often found on the face, lips, ears, scalp, neck, forearms, or hands as these areas receive the most sun exposure.
-Actinic keratoses are also known as solar keratoses.
+These epithelial precancerous lesions tend to be rough and scaly and are most often found on the face, lips, ears, scalp, neck, forearms, or hands as these areas receive the most sun exposure.
+Actinic keratoses are also known as solar keratoses, and when they form on the lips, they’re called actinic cheilitis.
 They are considered precancerous as they may develop into squamous cell carcinoma.
 This occurs in about 5-10% of actinic keratoses.
 Treatment will help prevent progression into cancer.

 Reviews